1872 FA Cup final: Pre-match and personnel

-As was common at the time, both teams focused mainly on attack rather than defence, the Engineers lining up with seven forwards and Wanderers with eight.
-Wanderers forward Morton Betts played under the pseudonym "A. H. Chequer", derived from his membership of the Harrow Chequers club.
+Alcock, the man who had proposed the creation of the tournament, was the captain of the Wanderers team and Francis Marindin captained their opponents.
+Morton Betts of Wanderers played under the pseudonym "A. H. Chequer", referencing his membership of the Harrow Chequers club.
 Some modern sources assert that he played under an assumed name to disguise the fact that he was cup-tied, having been a registered player of the Chequers club at the start of the competition and therefore ineligible to play for any other club in that season's cup (even though the Chequers team withdrew from the competition without playing a match).
-No such rule existed at the time, however.
-Cuthbert Ottaway, a future captain of the England national team, played for two different clubs in consecutive rounds of the 1871–72 FA Cup without incident.
+No such rule existed at the time; in the early amateur days of the sport, players usually held membership of multiple clubs and indeed Cuthbert Ottaway had played for two different clubs in earlier rounds of the competition without incident.